vsc-eco/docs/docs/Roles/01_Liquidity Providers.md

 3. **Select a Pool**Use Altera to choose a liquidity pool that fits your strategy (e.g., BTC/HBD, ETH/HBD).
 4. **Deposit Assets**Provide an equal USD value of both assets and confirm your deposit to receive LP tokens.
 5. **Earn & Monitor**Once deposited, your liquidity earns swap fees passively.
 Use Altera to monitor performance, fees, and exposure.

+### Impermanent Loss
+Impermanent loss occurs when the price of tokens in a liquidity pool changes compared to when you deposited them.
+This can cause your withdrawal value to be lower than simply holding the tokens.
+Fees and rewards may offset this loss, but it’s important to be aware of this risk when providing liquidity.

 ### Final Thoughts